-As a charity whose origins are within the Church, the Parish Giving Scheme is dedicated to serving donors and churches in a shared ministry of giving, by providing a simple and secure way for churches to receive regular donations.
+As a charity whose origins are within the Church, the Parish Giving Scheme is dedicated to serving givers and churches in a shared ministry of giving, by providing a simple and secure way for churches to receive regular gifts.

 To help inform parishes and churches about the benefits of the PGS, we’ll be co-hosting a new webinar with the National Giving Team on Wednesday 28 April at 1-1.45pm.
 So if your church is considering joining the scheme or you want to find out more, book a place for ‘An introduction to PGS’ here.

 For parishes who are already using the PGS, we’ll be teaming up with the National Giving Team again to guide you through our new online giving service and discuss how to make the most of it as part of a giving review.
 To hear more, join us for ‘The PGS Digital Service’ webinar on Wednesday 12 May at 2-2.45pm.
 Book your place here.

 Grant Forrest has been appointed Chief Executive of the Parish Giving Scheme.